GSA/ficam-playbooks/_piv/engineer/01_firefox.md

       href: '#test-authentication'
 ---

 You may need to configure Firefox to enable your agency users to log into web applications using their PIV credentials.
-This can be tricky because Firefox supports a protocol (PKCS #11) that is not always natively supported by operating systems or OS default drivers.
+This can be tricky because Firefox supports a protocol (PKCS #11) that is not always natively supported by operating systems (OS) or OS default drivers.

-This guide will help you to configure Firefox by using an open source software package.
+This guide will help you configure Firefox by using an open source software package.
 In addition to open source solutions, commercial software may be used.

 {% include alert-info.html heading="PKCS #11" content="Are you interested in learning more?
-Search for PKCS #11 for other resources available." %}
+Search online for PKCS #11 to find other available resources." %}

 ## Install and Test OpenSC
 OpenSC will enable a user's PIV credential to work with Firefox and some signing and encryption applications.